 We see many marketing wax sprayed rugs as 100% waterproof - you will be disappointed.
 The wax coating begins degrading extremely quickly when exposed to the elements.

 Our canvas is proofed via an immersion treatment. (not wax coated) and delivers improved performance compared to the wax coated canvas which is flooding the market.
 We quote our canvas rugs as being Showerproof.
 They will outperform wax coated canvas and provide good protection.
 In our mind to call a rug waterproof, it has to be able to withstand extended or heavy wet weather and still keep your horses dry. (something our synthetic rugs and combos do very well) We are yet to find a Canvas rug that could be classed as 100% Waterproof.
 Any Canvas slowly absorbs the water over time, getting heavier, until it breaches the underside of the canvas.
 Water will also enter via stitching seams, over time the stitching threads will expand and general grit will tend to seal the stitching along seams, however there is always risk of water entry, especially in initial use.
 We see many retailers advertising their wax coated rugs as 100% waterproof - which is misleading.
 Likewise a heavier canvas rug will provide better longer tem waterproofing: ie: a 20oz canvas will outperform a 16oz canvas.

 (not just felt) creates a membrane between the canvas and horses coat to extend water penetration.
-Canvas will absorb moisture from exposure to rain and from condensation condensation under the rug.
+Canvas will absorb moisture from exposure to rain and from condensation under the rug.
 If you use canvas in wet conditions, you will need to remove canvas regularly and allow to dry out completely.
 During heavy rain or longer periods of light rain, canvas will eventually 'wet out' and the fabric will become saturated.
 This is part of the breathability of canvas.
 Provided you have a wool layer or wool lining between the canvas and the horse, the horse should remain dry for longer periods (even thou placing your hands between the wool and canvas it may appear wet) The wool will repel the moisture and keep it at bay between the wool and inner canvas.
 As soon as the rain stops, the horses body heat will start drying the rug.